zaida04/digitalsky-dark-matter-documentation/README.md

 ## Documentation

-At this point we have all our docs on github.
-This is subject to change in the future.
+We have our documentation hosted at [here](https://zaida04.gitbook.io/darkmatter/)

 ## About

-Sky-Skan doesn't provide a clear cut documentation for functions and properties regarding _Button Scripts_.
+Sky-Skan doesn't provide a clear cut documentation for functions and properties regarding *Button Scripts*.
 This repository aims to solve that, by allowing the community to work together to compile their own documentation.

 ## Contributing

 Contributions are what make the open source community such an amazing place to be learn, inspire, and create.
 Any contributions you make are **greatly appreciated**.
-We use JSDoc for documenting all the methods/properties, you can find the syntax for JSDoc comments [here](https://jsdoc.app/)

-1. Fork the Project
-2. Create your Feature Branch \(`git checkout -b feature/AmazingFeature`\)
-3. Commit your Changes \(`git commit -m 'Add some AmazingFeature'`\)
-4. Push to the Branch \(`git push origin feature/AmazingFeature`\)
-5. Open a Pull Request
+We will use [gitbooks](https://www.gitbook.com/) on documenting and guiding.
+You can make contributions from either gitbooks, or github as you please.

 ## LICENSING

 > **DigitalSky Dark-Matter Documentation** © [zaida04](https://github.com/zaida04) Released under the [MIT](https://github.com/zaida04/DigitalSky-DarkMatter-Documentation/blob/master/LICENSE) License.